 We are Lightsource, Europe's leading solar energy company.
-We fund, develop and operate solar installations across the UK and Ireland - working with local communities, businesses and landowners to develop projects generating green energy locally and sustainably.
-The solar power produced by our projects in Ireland will provide a source of clean, renewable power to the Grid to be used locally by businesses and communities.
-Our commitment to Ireland is long term and we believe we can help make Ireland's energy mix more sustainable now and into the future.
+We fund, develop and operate solar installations across Britain and Ireland - working with local communities, businesses and landowners to develop projects generating green energy, locally and sustainably.
+The solar power produced by our projects in Ireland will provide a source of clean, renewable power to be used locally by businesses and communities.
+Our commitment to Ireland is long-term and we believe we can help make Ireland's energy mix more sustainable now and into the future.
+The Laois project is our fourth project on the island of Ireland.

-Lightsource has offices in Dublin, Belfast, London & Bath - with regional operations & maintenance offices close to our existing sites.
+Lightsource has offices in Dublin, Belfast, London and Bath - with regional operations and maintenance offices close to our existing sites.

-Why solar?
+Why solar power?

-The diversification of farmland by introducing solar energy generation is a tried and tested solution and we believe that when implemented responsibly, solar farms are a revolutionary way to generate clean, locally produced energy whilst retaining the land's agricultural use.

-So why choose solar?
+The diversification of farmland by introducing solar energy generation is a tried and tested solution and we believe that, when implemented responsibly, solar farms are a revolutionary way of generating clean, locally-produced energy while retaining the land's agricultural use.
+So why choose solar power?